Nordic Winter School on Particle Physics and Cosmology

 This year, the school has a particular focus on gravitational physics and the science behind gravitational wave analysis and will feature the following four lectures

-Adam Pound (4 hrs) [Self-force theory and LISA]
+- Adam Pound (4 hrs) Self-Force Theory and LISA

-David Kosower (4 hrs) [Waveforms from amplitudes]
+- David Kosower (4 hrs) Classical Gravity from Quantum Scattering

-Michèle Levi (4 hrs) [From QFT to real-world gravity]
+- Michèle Levi (4 hrs) From QFT to Real-World Gravity

 The school is limited to approximately 25 students from Nordic countries and is subject to a selection.
 We expect to be able to cover all local costs + transportation between Oslo Airport and the hotel.
 Young post-docs are encouraged to participate as well.
 Exceptionally talented M.Sc. students can apply too.